Wavy Gravy: Phurst Church of Phun and clowning

 After frequent arrests at demonstrations, Wavy Gravy decided that his arrest would be less likely if he dressed as a clown.
-Romney therefore co-founded the Phurst Church of Phun, a secret society of comics and clowns dedicated to ending the Vietnam War through the use of political theater.
+Romney therefore co-founded the Phurst Church of Phun in 1960 as a secret society of comics and clowns dedicated to ending the Vietnam War through the use of political theater.
 Romney also performs more generally as a clown, including entertaining children, work that includes such traditional clown activities as joke-telling and magic tricks.
 As Wavy Gravy, he has served as an official clown of the Grateful Dead.

 Art

 Wavy Gravy has also been recognized for his work as a collage artist, with work presented at a solo exhibition in April 1999 at the Firehouse Gallery in New York under gallery owner Eric Gibbons.
-He had an exhibition, Wavy Gravy Retrospective (1996) at the Firehouse Gallery of Bordentown, New Jersey.
+He had an exhibition, entitled Wavy Gravy Retrospective (1996), at the Firehouse Gallery of Bordentown, New Jersey.

-He began exploring collage in the early '60s, and his first works were created in the period where he lived above the Gaslight in Greenwich Village; he has stated that he was inspired by a Max Ernst collage he saw at the Bitter End, when he opened for Peter, Paul and Mary.
+He began exploring collage in the early 1960s, and his first works were created in the period where he lived above the Gaslight in Greenwich Village; he has stated that he was inspired by a Max Ernst collage he saw at the Bitter End, when he opened for Peter, Paul and Mary.
 His collage work includes larger pieces done for celebrities in the San Francisco Bay Area.